Seagate/cortx/QUICK_START.md

 CORTX QUICK START GUIDE
 =======================

-In order to contribute to CORTX, the first thing to understand is that CORTX Community is currently comprised of two main pieces.
-The first is mero and it is the central component providing object and key-value storage.
-The second component is our S3 interface to mero.
-Contributions are welcome in either or both of the components.
+In order to contribute to CORTX, the first thing to understand is that CORTX Community is currently comprised of three main pieces.
+The first is this parent repository which contains top-level documentation about CORTX Community.
+The second is the mero repository and it is the central component providing object and key-value storage.
+The third component is our S3 interface to mero.
+Contributions are welcome in any of the three components.
+Sometimes it can be challenging to decide where particular documentation should be contributed.
+Use your best judgement or feel free to discuss that in our communications channels!
+During code review, we can also decide to move a particular documentation contribution to a different location.

 1. Set up your [build and test environment](doc/BUILD_ENVIRONMENT.md)
 2. Configure your VM